KushajveerSingh/notes/docs/ui_ux/books/laws_of_ux.md

 - When response it too fast, it can be difficult for the user to comprehend what happened.
 - It can also result in mistrust if it dosen't align with the user's expectations about the task being performed.

-Facebook security scan does this, by showing additional information to educaate people about what is being scanned, and also adding a delay to instill trust that the scan is thorough.
+Facebook security scan does this, by showing additional information to educate people about what is being scanned, and also adding a delay to instill trust that the scan is thorough.